 This came up while testing Glideinwms submitting to Fermicloud.
 Neha created a proxy that by default was a 1024 bit proxy instead of 512 proxy.
 URI generated by condor to launch an ec2 instance was 8K+.
 Since we add proxy to the ec2 metadata, this is partially in our court too.

-#3 Updated by Anthony Tiradani about 5 years ago
+#3 Updated by Anthony Tiradani over 5 years ago

 The Condor developers changed the HTTP method from GET to POST in HTCondor 8.1.5.
 POST has no explicit size limit.
 HTCondor 8.1.5 has been tested against OpenStack and is currently being used by CMS for the AI and HLT clouds for production work.

 In the case of OpenStack, part of the scaling strategy is to front the EC2 protocol with Apache.
 Apache has a hard coded limit of 8K for GET.
 They do provide a knob to adjust that value, but for any value > 8K, you have to recompile Apache.
 Apache imposes no limit on POST.

 What is being used to handle EC2 requests in OpenNebula?

 Jetty has a 4K limit